CJanecka/Projects_and_CTFs/BootCon: Social Engineering with SET/README.md

   + **Goal Identification:** Clearly define the goals of the social engineering campaign; whether it be, obtaining sensitive information, gaining unauthorized access, or influencing specific behaviors.
 Clearly identified goals serve as a guiding force, directing the subsequent steps of the campaign.

-  + **Target Identification:** Once the goals are established, the focus shifts to identifying the targets – individuals, systems, or entities that possess the information or access needed to fulfill the predefined objectives.
+  + **Target Identification:** Once the goals are established, the focus shifts to identifying the target(s) – individuals, systems, or entities that possess the information or access needed to fulfill the predefined objectives.
 Effectively identifying targets streamlines the campaign's efforts, enabling a more precise and strategic execution.

 ### *Step 2 -* Information Gathering

-  + **Identify Potential Sources**: Involves research of publicly available information related to the platform.
-This may include exploring GitHub repositories, tracking open-source projects, and examining user profiles.
-Clearly identified goals serve as a guiding force, directing the subsequent steps of the campaign and ensuring a focused and purposeful approach.
+  + **Identify Potential Sources**: Take note of sources that could provide valuable insights or vulnerabilities related to the campaign's goals.
+This may include exploring online platforms, databases, or other sources to compile a list of targets or resources that could be leveraged in the subsequent stages of the campaign.

-  + **Gather Info from Sources**: By scrutinizing commit histories, analyzing code contributions, and exploring public discussions within the platform.
-Information gathered from linked accounts or repositories provides insight into the broader digital footprint of the targets.
+  + **Gather Info from Sources**: With potential sources identified, the next objective is to collect information from these sources.
+The purpose is to build profiles of the targets, understanding their behaviors, preferences, and potential weaknesses.
+Information gathered may include personal details, digital footprints, or patterns of behavior.

-  + **Assess Gathered Information**: Analyze the targets/data to identify potential weaknesses or areas prone to errors.
-This is critical in determining the most effective approach.
+  + **Assess Gathered Information**: Extract actionable insights that can inform the development of a targeted and effective social engineering strategy.
+This involves identifying potential attack vectors, understanding the operational environment, and evaluating the strengths and weaknesses of the target(s).

 ### *Step 3 -* Preparation